Lorti/manu.ninja/_posts/2016-02-09-notes-from-topconf-linz-2016.md

 [Slides](https://speakerdeck.com/philnash/the-web-is-getting-pushy-topconf-linz)

-* The browsers have implemented technologies that already work (as in "Does this make sense?") for native apps, like geolocation, accelerometer or peer-to-peer video chat.

-* You may look at native apps as a testing ground for future web technologies, if you want.
+* Browser vendors have implemented technologies that already work (as in "Does this make sense?") for native apps.
+If you want, you may look at native apps as a testing ground for future web technologies.

-* One major advantage of native apps are currently push notifications.

 * Browser Support

     * _Notifications_ are supported by major browsers.
 The status for Edge is "Under Consideration".

     * _Service Workers_ are only supported in the latest Chrome, Firefox and Opera.
 The status for Safari is unknown.
 The status for Edge is "Under Consideration".

     * _Push Notifications_ are only supported in the latest Chrome and Firefox.
 The Safari implementation is non-standard, Opera has it "on the roadmap" and Edge has it "Under Consideration".

     * Implementation status can be checked on [jakearchibald.github.io/isserviceworkerready](https://jakearchibald.github.io/isserviceworkerready/) and [status.modern.ie](https://dev.windows.com/en-us/microsoft-edge/platform/status/).

 * Demo is listening for the `#topconfpush` hashtag and then pushing a notification.
 The code is available on [github.com/philnash/the-web-is-getting-pushy](https://github.com/philnash/the-web-is-getting-pushy).

-* It is possible to push notifications to your users via your web app, but try to follow the lessons learned in native apps over the last few years and don't overdo it.
+* It is possible to push notifications to your users via your web app, but try to follow the lessons learned over the last few years.

 * There is now a nice tutorial over at [Google Developers](https://developers.google.com/web/fundamentals/getting-started/push-notifications).